-CDA2100 Computer Architecture 3.0 credit hours

-COP1800C Java Programming I 4.0 credit hours

-COT2104 Discrete Mathematics and
+0 CDA2100 Computer Architecture 3.0 credit hours 0 COP1800C Java Programming I 4.0 credit hours 0 COT2104 Discrete Mathematics and Probability 3.0 credit hours 0 COT1405C Introduction to Algorithms 4.0 credit hours

-COT1405C

 The pre-requisite courses, when required, must be completed prior to taking the Information Security program courses.
 However, some exceptions may be permitted by the program director.
 All the required pre-requisite courses must be completed with a grade of "B" or higher to continue in the program.